How Can You Recover a Deleted SharePoint Site?

 Steps to recover a deleted SharePoint site

-Note, that we’re assuming that you as the Office 365 or SharePoint administrator have the required permissions.
+Note that we assume that you, as the Office 365 or SharePoint administrator, have the required permissions.
 If not, check with your technical support.

 Oops!
 The site has been accidentally deleted, and you will receive a 404 error when you try to access the site.